Khoon Ka Khoon: Production

 As reported by Peter Morris, Khoon Ka Khoon was a "recording of a stage production", Modi filmed it using two cameras as the play was being staged.
 The play was a mix of Elizabethan costumes for the main leads, with a mixture of Western stage and Indian costumes for other characters in the play.
 Modi decided to film the play shot by shot as in the staging of the play.
 Mehdi Ahsan, a known writer of the Parsi theatre had earlier adapted the play for the silent film Khoon-e-Nahak (1928), before staging it for Modi.
 He apparently stated that he had to alter the Shakesperean plays to suit the Indian audience's "way of thinking".

-Director Modi asked Shamshadbai, Naseem Banu's mother, to play to play the role of Gertrude (Hamlet's mother), in order to take the pressure off the young Naseem during shooting.
+Director Modi asked Chamiyan Bai, Naseem Banu's mother, to play to play the role of Gertrude (Hamlet's mother), in order to take the pressure off the young Naseem during shooting.

 Box office and reception

 Khoon Ka Khoon, which was the first sound version of a Shakespeare play was not a success at the box office.
 However, Modi's film was appreciated mainly for the Urdu dialogues, the "quality of the play" and his acting.
 Modi's acting was noted as a performance dominating the film.